-Why it makes sense to spread your debt.
+Why it makes sense to spread your Debt.

 These days whilst spending extended time “on hold” when calling the bank might be inconvenient and annoying, there is a more insidious potential consequence of having everything with the one lender.

-In his practice he has a new business partner, Dr B. Dr B’s home loan is with BANK 2.
+In his practice he has a new business partner, Dr B. Dr B’s home loan is with BANK No 2.
 Dr A and Dr B have taken and guaranteed equipment & fit-out loans, overdraft and business credit cards, again all with BANK 1.
 These have been taken as “Joint and Several” loans.
-BANK 1 now has a huge amount of control over the practice, which neither Doctor fully realises.
+BANK No 1 now has a huge amount of control over the practice, which neither Doctor fully realises.

-As Dr A represents a large dollar exposure to BANK 1, he is subjected to annual Bank reviews of ALL of his facilities.
+As Dr A represents a large dollar exposure to BANK No 1, he is subjected to annual Bank reviews of ALL of his facilities.
 One day something happens out of the blue, which puts pressure on the practice’s perceived ability to make payments on the equipment and fit-out loans.

 Bank 1 starts to get nervous, given the large dollar exposure and starts asking for reductions of overdraft balance and limit.
 This puts more pressure on valuable cash flow and the Bank starts eyeing off assets for possible repossession and sale.

 Dr A has the view that each asset loan is separate and non payment would result in the repossession and sale of THAT asset.
 He also has the view that Dr B is 50% responsible for the joint loans.